rentpath/score-events/README.md

 - Use `component` library to start and stop the system.
 - Compute aggregate scores for each github user, using the table provided below.
 - Display users' github score in a web-page.
-- Log event activity to a sink of your choosing (STDOUT / log file / log store, whatever)
+- Log event activity to a sink of your choosing (stdout / log-file / log-store / wherever)

-## Stretch Goals (choose your own adventure!)
+## Stretch Goals (optional)
-If you've cleared the first set of goals and are hungry for more, take some hammock time to consider how you'd reach one of the stretch goals listed below.
+If you've cleared the first set of goals and are hungry for more, take some hammock time to consider how you'd reach 1-2 of the stretch goals listed below.
-We're interested in how you'd architect your solution, but if you feel like coding a solution, we won't stop you.
+We're interested in how you'd architect a solution, but if you just _have_ to code something, we won't try to stop you.

 ### Live updates in browser
 Reflect changes in DOM without user having to refresh page